Anonymous1212144/MCPE/README.md

 This is just Minecraft Pocket Edition Alpha ported to WebAssembly as an experiment.
 The textures are updated to modern textures too.
+This is made from the ReMinecraftPE project.

 Play it here: https://anonymous1212144.github.io/MCPE/